 - It's a single weekly amount.
-The full amount has been set at £179.60 for 2021/22. - However, you may get more or less than this full amount, depending on your individual circumstances. - The full amount will be given to people with at least 35 years of National Insurance (NI) contributions or credits (although deductions are made where someone has been contracted out of the Additional State Pension scheme in the past and this can result in less than the full amount being available even if 35 years' NI contributions have been made). - To qualify for any new State Pension, people will need at least 10 years of contributions.
-Those between 10 and 34 years of contributions will receive a proportion of the pension. - It will be an individual entitlement, so in general, there will be no special rules for people who are married or in civil partnerships, bereaved or divorced. - Pension Credit and other means-tested benefits will continue to provide a safety net for people with low incomes, but the savings credit element of Pension Credit has been abolished from 6 April 2016 (except for existing claimants). - You may get more or less than the full amount of the new State Pension depending on your NI contributions. - As most people claiming the new State Pension will have already built up NI contributions under the old system, they will be given a 'starting amount'.
+The full amount has been set at £185.15 for 2022/23. - However, you may get more or less than this full amount, depending on your individual circumstances. - The full amount will be given to people with at least 35 years of National Insurance (NI) contributions or credits (although deductions are made where someone has been contracted out of the Additional State Pension scheme in the past and this can result in less than the full amount being available even if 35 years' NI contributions have been made). - To qualify for any new State Pension, people will need at least 10 years of contributions.
+Those with between 10 and 34 years of contributions will receive a proportion of the pension. - People with a pre and post 6 April 2016 NI record may receive a full new state pension with less than 35 qualifying years and some new state pension with less than 10 qualifying years, as the old state pension system required between one and 30 qualifying years and the 'starting amount' is the higher of the two systems. - It will be an individual entitlement, so in general there will be no special rules for people who are married or in civil partnerships, bereaved or divorced. - Pension Credit and other means-tested benefits will continue to provide a safety net for people with low incomes, but the savings credit element of Pension Credit has been abolished from 6 April 2016 (except for existing claimants). - You may get more or less than the full amount of the new State Pension depending on your NI contributions. - As most people claiming the new State Pension will have already built up NI contributions under the old system, they will be given a 'starting amount'.
 This will be the higher of: - The amount they would have received under the old system including basic and additional pension - The amount they would get if the new State Pension had been in place at the start of their working life.